dwarvesf/playground/Market report/2024-august.md

 - OpenAI’s fine-tuning for GPT-4o allows for tailored the AI model, offering customization and control, crucial for industries focused on data privacy.
 - Tools like shadcn, v0.dev, and Tailwind are setting new standards in frontend development, with AI-driven workflows accelerating prototyping and design.

-## AI and LLM Are Starting to Make a Real Impact on Programming
+## AI and LLM are starting to make a real impact on programming

-### Cursor + Claude 3.5 Sonnet: The Future of Programming Is English and Tab-Tab
+### Cursor + Claude 3.5 Sonnet: The future of programming is English and tab-tab

 We believe the landscape of programming is undergoing a profound transformation with AI tools like Cursor and Claude 3.5 Sonnet.
 These tools aren't just speeding up workflows; they’re redefining what coding means.
 The shift towards using English prompts and reviewing AI-generated code diffs is changing the game—programming is becoming less about writing every line and more about guiding AI to do the heavy lifting.